Soup-Byte07/SS14-doc-editor/README.md

 ```

 Thats it!
-Just simply head into your localhost and you should see it.
+Just simply head to http://localhost:5173/ and you should see it.

 If for some reason you want to update it, just simply run